freight-trust/besu-transact/README.md

 node test.js --url=<url of the target node> --deploy --besu_private --privateFor=<private transaction addresses of receiver(s)> --privateFrom=<private transaction address of sender>
 ```

-**NOTE:** List receiver addresses seperated by comma(,)
+> Note: List receiver addresses seperated by comma(,)

-### Send a private transaction
+#### Send a private transaction

 ```
 node test.js --url=<url of the target node> --contract=<contract address from the output above> --set=<new value> --privateFor='["<private transaction addresses>"]'
 ```

-### Send a private transaction to a Besu node
+#### Send a private transaction to a Besu node

 ```
 node test.js --url=<url of the target node> --contract=<contract address from the output above> --set=<new value> --besu_private --privateFor=<private transaction addresses of receiver(s)> --privateFrom=<private transaction address of sender>
 ```

-### Query a private transaction from a Besu node
+#### Query a private transaction from a Besu node

 ```
 node test.js --url=<url of the target node> --contract=<contract address from the output above> --query --besu_private --privateFor=<private transaction addresses of receiver(s)> --privateFrom=<private transaction address of sender>
 ```

-### Use an external account to deploy contract and sign a transaction
+#### Use an external account to deploy contract and sign a transaction

 ```
 node test.js --sign --url=<url of the target node> --deploy node test.js --sign --url=<url of the target node> --contract=<contract address from the output above> --set=<new value>
 ```

-### Use hdwallet account to deploy contract and sign a transaction
+#### Use hdwallet account to deploy contract and sign a transaction

-**Note:** EthSigner's hdwallet service must be provisioned and a wallet created to use this option
+> Note: EthSigner's hdwallet service must be provisioned and a wallet created to use this option

 ```
 node test.js --sign --hdwalletUrl=<url of the hdwallet service> --hdwalletId=<hdwallet ID> --hdwalletAccountIndex=<account index to anonymize identity> --url=<url of the target node> --deploy